pavlokolodka/MyCloud/documentation/MyCloudWiki.md

 Linkedin authentication is similar to Google authentication described above. <br/>

 Configuration: go to https://developer.linkedin.com/ and create a new application.
 Then choose your app and in "Auth" tab you be able to find "OAuth 2.0 settings" section where you can add redirect URLs.
 Credentials are also located there.

+## GitHub authentication

+GitHub authentication is similar to Google authentication described above. <br/>

+Configuration: go to https://github.com/settings/applications/new and create a new application.
+Then fill all the required fields and click "Register application".
+Also there you can grab your credentials.